ElMehdiLebbar/SeuleJs/README.md

 ## ↩️ Selectors

-For more security, Seule using Shadow DOM.
-The problem is that you can't access to DOM element(s) unless you use Seule selectors inside handler() by invoking $scoop parameter.
+For more security, Seule uses Shadow DOM.
+The problem in that, is you can't get access to the DOM element(s) directly unless you use Css selectors inside the handler() by invoking the $scoop parameter.

 $scoop Selectors method returns all elements in the Seule app that matches a specified CSS selector(s), as a static Seule Object.